How Tech Trek Is Fixing the STEM Education Crisis

 Tech Trek, an educational program from AAUW, does just that.
 Tech Trek is a weeklong math and science summer camp designed to develop interest, excitement, and self-confidence in STEM among rising eighth-grade girls.
 Tech Trek assures girls that they are just as capable as their male counterparts of succeeding in STEM fields and exposes them to daily labs, workshops, and field trips to increase their active engagement and exploratory learning.
 The girls are also surrounded by successful women role models to help boost their motivation to continue in STEM.
 Held on college campuses, the camps give attendees a peek into college life and help them see themselves going on to pursue higher education.
 Tech Trek alumnae not only complete a higher number of science and math courses in high school than the national average, but they also attend college at a higher rate.
-Since it began in California in 1998, Tech Trek has spread to 10 camps on eight college campuses; with the help of AAUW of California and a team of committed volunteers, AAUW is expanding the program this July to five new sites across the country.
+Since it began in California in 1998, Tech Trek has spread to 10 camps on eight college campuses; with the help of AAUW of California and a team of committed volunteers, AAUW is expanding to new sites across the country.

 Tech Trek is just one initiative that is helping turn around STEM education.
 Girls who attend such programs are given the opportunity to prepare for college and the workforce, the encouragement to pursue their STEM interests in an environment free from stereotypes, and the chance to believe in themselves.